carlaraya/julia/README.md

 Julia Set Generator 1.0

-Features:
+Features:<br>
--Click on a point in the complex plane and it will generate the julia set of that point.
+-Click on a point in the complex plane and it will generate the julia set of that point.<br>
--Shows coordinates
+-Shows coordinates<br>
 -Rainbow colors yay